Submitting a Course for Approval as General Education Course Under the Fall 2013 Requirements

 describes how a student can demonstrate their mastery of the competency in

 your course.
 They describe observable, measurable behaviors.
+Each learning outcome must meet at least one minimum expectation.
 Some examples

 - Goal/Competency: A: Communication, Information Technology Competence - using modern

 information technology to retrieve and transmit information